Women's and Gender Studies Faculty and Staff

 U.S. women's history, race, working families, feminism, public policy, social movements, gender and sexuality

 Jessie Ramey is a historian of working families and U.S. social policy.
 She is the inaugural director of the Women's Institute where she works on gender equity through teaching, scholarship, and outreach, both on campus and in the broader community.
-Her current scholarship examines public education policy, neoliberalism, and grassroots social justice movements.
+Her current research examines public education policy, neoliberalism, and grassroots social justice movements.
 She teaches courses on women's leadership, women's history, feminist theory, and gender & sexuality.
-Dr. Ramey serves on the Gender Equity Commission for the City of Pittsburgh and the Mayor's Task Force on Women in Public Art.
+Dr. Ramey is the Chair of the Gender Equity Commission for the City of Pittsburgh and serves on the Mayor's Task Force on Women in Public Art.

 - Ph.D., History, Carnegie Mellon University, 2009